zouppa/qpi/README.md

     ```
     Answer Y to all the question

-    Go to http://[Your Pi hostname or IP adress]
+    Go to http://[Your Pi hostname or IP address]

-    The defualt username and password are
+    The default username and password are
     - Username : admin
     - Password : secret